educated-fool/friends/README.md

 ## In-Depth Project Analysis

--   `project/friends_project.rmd`: For a complete and in-depth analysis, step into our `project` folder.
-The R Markdown file, `friends_project.rmd`, is a detailed narrative that interweaves our analytical process with findings and visualizations.
+-   `report/friends_report.rmd`: For a complete and in-depth analysis, step into our `report` folder.
+The R Markdown file, `friends_report.rmd`, is a detailed narrative that interweaves our analytical process with findings and visualizations.
 From sentiment analysis to dialogue distribution, this document serves as a capstone to our project, illustrating the transformative journey from raw data to insightful narratives.

 -   This repository is structured to not only showcase our findings but also to enable enthusiasts and researchers to replicate or extend our study.
-The `project` folder is the heart of our analytical expedition, containing all the narratives, code, and commentary that piece together the complex dialogue interactions of the "Friends" characters.
+The `report` folder is the heart of our analytical expedition, containing all the narratives, code, and commentary that piece together the complex dialogue interactions of the "Friends" characters.

 ## Visual Narratives and Analysis Insights